 Since \(AX\) has rank \(\left| S \right|\), taking a rank \(\left| S \right|\) approximation of \(Y\) has a denoising effect2.
 Indeed, unlike \(\text{Range} \left( Y \right)\), \(\text{Range} \left( \tilde{Y} \right)\) is a good estimate for \(\text{Range} \left( A_S \right)\) when \(W\) is small, but it is not exact: almost surely, none of the atoms would lie exactly in it.
 So the second modification soften the requirement that \(a_i \in \text{Range} \left( \tilde{Y} \right)\) to add \(i\) to \(S\).
 Instead, we will require that \(a_i\) is “almost in” \(\text{Range} \left( \tilde{Y} \right)\), by checking if it looses little magnitude when projected onto it: \[ c_i := \frac{\| \text{Proj}_{\text{Range} \left( \tilde{Y} \right)}(a_i) \|^2} {\| a_i \|^2 } \text{ is close to 1} \implies \text{ add $i$ to $S$} \] (what “is close” means exactly differs between implementations.
 When the atoms can be ordered, like in DOA estimation, it is common to use a peak selection algorithm).

 As we said above, \(\tilde{Y}\) is a rank-\(\left| S \right|\) approximation to \(Y\).
 In MUSIC, we use the best rank-\(\left| S \right|\) approximation in the least squares sense, which is given by the truncated singular value decomposition (SVD) of \(Y\).
-Note that we don’t really need to calculate \(\tilde{Y}\) itself, all we really need is it’s range projection operator.
-Well, a nice about the SVD is that we can get it directly: \[ \label{music_final} c_i = \frac{\| U^T a_i\|^2}{\| a_i\|^2}. \] where the columns of \(U\) are the first \(\left| S \right|\) left singular vectors (which form an orthonormal basis for \(\text{Range} \left( \tilde{Y} \right)\)).
+Note that we don’t really need to calculate \(\tilde{Y}\) itself.
+Since the first \(\left| S \right|\) left singular vectors of \(Y\) form an orthonormal basis for \(\text{Range} \left( \tilde{Y} \right)\), we have: \[ \label{music_final} c_i = \frac{\| U^H a_i\|^2}{\| a_i\|^2}. \] where the columns of \(U\) are the first \(\left| S \right|\) left singular vectors.

 To wrap things up, a few notes to connect the above to the “usual” MUSIC derivation:

-• The left singular vectors of \(Y\) are the eigenvectors of \(p^{-1} YY^T\), which, in a stochastic setting, can be viewed as an estimate of the autocorrelation matrix.
+The left singular vectors of \(Y\) are the eigenvectors of \(p^{-1} YY^T\), which, in a stochastic setting, can be viewed as an estimate of the autocorrelation matrix.

-• The usual MUSIC formula use the last \(n-\left| S \right|\) left singular vectors (which we stack to the columns of the matrix \(\bar{U}\)) instead of the first \(\left| S \right|\).
-From the Pythagorean theorem \[ \| a_i \| ^2 = \|U^T a_i \|^2 + \| \bar{U}^T a_i \|^2, \] so we can write \(c_i\) as follows: \[ c_i = 1 -\frac{ \| \bar{U}^T a_i \|^2 }{\| a_i\|^2}. \]
+The usual MUSIC formula use the last \(n-\left| S \right|\) left singular vectors (which we stack to the columns of the matrix \(\bar{U}\)) instead of the first \(\left| S \right|\).
+From the Pythagorean theorem \[ \| a_i \| ^2 = \|U^H a_i \|^2 + \| \bar{U}^H a_i \|^2, \] so we can write \(c_i\) as follows: \[ c_i = 1 -\frac{ \| \bar{U}^H a_i \|^2 }{\| a_i\|^2}. \]

-• In MUSIC for DOA/spectral estimation, it is common to plot \(\frac{1}{1-c_i}\), and call it the “pseudo-spectrum”.
+In MUSIC for DOA/spectral estimation, it is common to plot \(\frac{1}{1-c_i}\), and call it the “pseudo-spectrum”.
 The 1-over-1-minus transform maps numbers close to 1 to very large numbers, which often results in very beautiful and pointy (but somewhat misleading) plots.

 Footnotes

-1. With linear, equally spaced array of sensors, if the usual anti-aliasing conditions hold: the spacing between the sensors is smaller than half the wavelength, and no 2 directions lie on the same cone who’s axis contains the array.↩︎
+With linear, equally spaced array of sensors, if the usual anti-aliasing conditions hold: the spacing between the sensors is smaller than half the wavelength, and no 2 directions lie on the same cone who’s axis contains the array.↩︎

-2. \(\text{Range} \left( A_S \right)\) is sometimes called the signal subspace, and the subspace orthogonal to it the noise subspace.↩︎
+\(\text{Range} \left( A_S \right)\) is sometimes called the signal subspace, and the subspace orthogonal to it the noise subspace.↩︎